diodechain/diode-docs/content/docs/FAQ/how-do-i-stake-my-diode-tokens-for-mining.md

 ---
 _schema: default
-title: Stake DIODE Tokens for Mining
+title: How Do I Stake DIODE Tokens for Mining?
-nav_title: Stake DIODE Tokens for Mining
+nav_title: How Do I Stake DIODE Tokens for Mining?
-nav_section: Features
+nav_section: FAQ
 weight: 20029
 draft: false
 ---